kateesc/species_tree_inference_astralpro3/README.md

 5. **Gene Tree Estimation**: Build maximum likelihood gene trees for each aligned BUSCO gene with IQ-TREE2.
 6. **Species Tree Inference**: Infer a coalescent species tree using ASTRAL-Pro3, accounting for duplications.

-> 🚀 Scripts and example commands are provided in the `/scripts` folder.

 ## Focus and Scope

 This repository focuses on species tree inference using **BUSCO markers** and **ASTRAL-Pro3** for plant genomes.